symfony/symfony-docs/cookbook/request/load_balancer_reverse_proxy.rst

     // ...

 That's it!
 It's critical that you prevent traffic from all non-trusted sources.
-If you allow outside traffic, they could "spoof" their true true IP address and other information.
+If you allow outside traffic, they could "spoof" their true IP address and other information.

 My Reverse Proxy Uses Non-Standard (not X-Forwarded) Headers
 ------------------------------------------------------------

 Most reverse proxies store information on specific ``X-Forwarded-*`` headers.
-But if your reverse proxy uses non-standard header names, you can configure these.
-See :doc:`/components/http_foundation/trusting_proxies`.
+But if your reverse proxy uses non-standard header names, you can configure these (:doc:`see reference </components/http_foundation/trusting_proxies>`.
 The code for doing this will need to live in your front controller (e.g. ``web/app.php``).

 .. _`security groups`: http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/using-elb-security-groups.html